docker/docs/docker-id/index.md

 ## Register for a Docker ID

 Your Docker ID becomes your user namespace for hosted Docker services, and becomes your username on the Docker Forums.
-A Docker ID also

 1. Go to the [Docker Cloud sign up page](https://cloud.docker.com).